The Great Norwegian Porridge Debate, Or Tradition Vs. 'Science'

 According to current scientists, despite Asbjørnsen's "scientific" arguments, the traditional practice of stirring in flour yielded a perfectly healthy porridge.
 Dietitian nutritionist Amy Myrdal Miller says that there are numerous variables — heat of the porridge, hydration ratios, grind size of the grain, etc.— but essentially, traditional home cooks were making a fully digestible product.
 "Hydrating the starch with hot water is essentially cooking the flour," Myrdal Miller explains.

-And Dr. Stephen Scott Jones, director of the University of Washington's Bread Lab, notes that not only would the stirred-in flour have been digestible — it may also have been necessary.
+And Stephen Scott Jones, director of Washington State University 's Bread Lab, notes that not only would the stirred-in flour have been digestible — it may also have been necessary.
 Especially if porridge was made from cracked grains of questionable quality.
 Which, if you're going back hundreds of years, was likely a safe bet.

 "If the grains had been sprouted in the field [indicating a bad harvest year or years], the starches would have been converted to sugars prior to making the porridge and would never thicken," Jones explains.

-Note: A previous version of this story incorrectly said the Bread Lab is at the University of Washington.
-It's actually at Washington State University.